bicicow03/RAG-Agent/README.md

 because we're using the Notion DataBase to retrieve information and we can only update of we used a Notion Page first; as one of the key things needed to update task in Notion requires a PageID and we only have a DataBase ID.

-Upcoming/Future improvements:
+(There's no demo video for LangGraph RAG Agent, look at code for demonstration and outputs of model) Upcoming/Future improvements:
 Better Prompt engineering to improve model response and flow Replace current tool function with a websearch tool function instead.